 The academy, based at Pinewood Studios, is within easy reach of Central London was set up by the tutors and staff from world renowned Greasepaint Makeup School when Greasepaint sadly closed its doors.

 Incredibly passionate about their work, they have enlisted the help of their colleagues, the leading specialists in hair, make-up, SFX and prosthetics in TV, film, theatre, fashion and events to share their knowledge with students at the academy.
 This in turn opens up pathways for all graduates to obtain offers of work throughout each and every medium.

-The Iver Make-up Academy vision - An interview with some of the founders
+The Iver Make-up Academy vision - An interview with some of the tutors.

-Liz: We were inspired to set up The Iver Make-up Academy because, as a group of make-up artists, we have been working for many years in the industry, combining our freelance film work with tutoring at the renowned Greasepaint make-up school.
+Liz: We were inspired to set up The Iver Make-up Academy because, as a group of make-up artists, we have been working for many years in the industry, combining our freelance film work with training the next generation of HMUA's

 Christine: Ultimately, we all saw this as an amazing opportunity to bring together all of our skills and offer a comprehensive training programme within the most famous of film studios in the UK; Pinewood Studios.
 Between us all, we have worked within every aspect of make-up, hair and special effects, in all possible mediums, and we knew that anyone looking to start a career in the industry would really benefit from our combined knowledge and experience.

 Jos: Within our tutor base of award winning make-up professionals is a wealth of qualified teachers who understand the aims and objectives required to deliver a comprehensive and clear curriculum to meet the needs of today's industry.